JawadAkrami/JawadAkrami/README.md

 Data Analyst | Product Analyst | Research Analyst

-Currently pursuing an MSc in Data Management, with an interdisciplinary background in Gender & Diversity (B.A.) and Sustainable Development Management (M.A.).
-Skilled in Python, SQL, Power BI, Statistics, Excel, Git, ETL/ELT, data warehousing, and data visualization.
+Currently pursuing an MSc in Data Management, with an interdisciplinary background in Social Sciences (B.A.) and Sustainable Development Management (M.A.).

+### Technical Skills

+Python • Pandas • Matplotlib • SQL • Power BI • Excel • Git • R

+ETL/ELT • Data Warehousing • Data Visualization • Statistics

 Passionate about turning data into actionable insights for business and social impact.

 -----